When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Much Fruit Should I Eat While Pregnant?

-One serving of fruit equals:
+One standard serving equals:

 • ½ cup of dried fruit.